Kudirithe Kappu Coffee: Plot

 Kudirithe Kappu Coffee is a simple story.
-Venu (Varun Sandesh), son of Giridhar (Bhimaneni Srinivasa Rao) hates love after his dear friend Ravi commits suicide due to love failure.
-Lasya (Suma Bhattacharya) on the other hand is a student of hotel management who has a granny Malati (Sukumari), at Dakshinagiri hill station in AP border.
-Lasya's dream is to make her granny's coffee shoppe into a resort.
+Venu (Varun Sandesh), son of Giridhar (Bhimaneni Srinivasa Rao), hates love after his dear friend Ravi commits suicide due to love failure.
+Lasya (Suma Bhattacharya), a self-confident girl who is pursuing hotel management, is very affectionate towards her granny Malati (Sukumari), who is staying at Dakshinagiri hill station in the AP-Karnataka border.
+Lasya's dream is to turn her grandmother's coffee shop into a resort and leave along with her soulmate.
 Incidentally, Giridhar is a student of Malati.
-Giridhar has a coffee shoppe in Dakshinagiri in which Malati lives in.
+Giridhar has a coffee shop in Dakshinagiri, where Malati lives.

 Malati is under the impression that it belonged to her son.
-Once she realises it is not her property but Giridhar's, she decides to give it back to him.
-But she also has to repay the loan of Mohan (Tanikella Bharani) who operates Decent Lodge in Dakshinagiri.
-In such conditions, Giridhar sends Venu to take care of Malati and the coffee shoppe.
-Venu turns the coffee shoppe into a wedding venue and offers tourism packages to corporate but never reveals his identity.
-The rest of the story is about the conflict between Lasya and Venu, the property confusion, Mohan's plans and whether Venu and Lasya fall in love.
+Once she realizes it is not her property but Giridhar's, she decides to give it back to him.
+But she also has to repay the loan of Mohan (Tanikella Bharani), operates Decent Lodge in Dakshinagiri who dreams to take over Lasya's coffee shop.